 Malabsorption that results in odd-looking stools can have a variety of causes, and IBS (irritable bowel syndrome) can also cause stools to appear less-than-normal.

-Dr. Katiraei explains, “I do not think there is any good way to tell apart the stools of someone who just has IBS from other malabsorption conditions like celiac disease, cystic fibrosis, or even inflammatory bowel disease,” explains Pejman Katiraei, DO, FAAP, an integrative physician whose many areas of specialty include adult and pediatric IBS.
+“I do not think there is any good way to tell apart the stools of someone who just has IBS from other malabsorption conditions like celiac disease, cystic fibrosis, or even inflammatory bowel disease,” explains Pejman Katiraei, DO, FAAP, an integrative physician whose many areas of specialty include adult and pediatric IBS.

 If you’re experiencing malabsorption, chances are that your stools will be extremely foul-smelling.